TarachaR/-Exploring-the-Demographics-and-Health-Landscape-of-Kenya-The-2014-Kenya-Demographics-and-Health-Su/README.md

 ## External Data Source Validation

 The data is originally from the Demographic and Health Surveys Program for the Kenya Demographics Health Survey (KDHS 2014).
+The data is provided and can be accessed via https://dhsprogram.com/data/dataset/Kenya_Standard-DHS_2014.cfm?flag=0/

 > All personally identifying information has been removed from the data.